IATI/IATI-Developer-Documentation/contribute.rst

    -  Don’t Repeat Yourself, keep your code DRY.

-   -  Avoid excessive use of conditional statements, your functions should be doing the minimum possible for maximum effect.
+   -  Avoid excessive use of conditional statements your functions should be doing the minimum possible for maximum effect.
 Think about `polymorphism <https://www.digitalocean.com/community/tutorials/how-to-apply-polymorphism-to-classes-in-python-3>`__ and the `Single Responsibility Principle (SRP) <https://robots.thoughtbot.com/back-to-basics-solid#single-responsibility-principle>`__.

    -  Consider `other kinds of code smell <https://sourcemaking.com/refactoring/smells>`__.